There are lots of places where you can train to be a journalist, so why study with News Associates?

 Of course we would say all that wouldn’t we, and we teach our journalists to never always trust what they are told.
 We expect people that want to study with us to do their homework and ask us difficult questions – where you study is the most important first decision in your journalism careers.

 You can always attend one of our free journalism workshops to give us a grilling – click here for details – or give us a call or email.

 We take pride in our award-winning training and we have worked hard to become Britain’s biggest and best NCTJ journalism school.
 We’ve been number one for so long we’ve got used to it – so we need the best talent in the UK to help us stay there.

-In London – where we have been the top-performing journalism school for nine straight years – our gold standard pass mark of 90% was over 42% higher than the Press Association, the next London based course on the results tables published in January 2016.
+In London – where we have been the top-performing journalism school for ten straight years – our gold-standard pass mark on our fast-track course of 72% is 44% higher than the Press Association, the next London-based course on the results tables published in January 2018.
 Click here to compare and contrast fast-track courses.